 The ORSA is a key risk management process within the overall Enterprise Risk Management (ERM) framework for the Company.
-The ORSA process makes a forward looking assessment of the overall solvency needs of the Company considering its internal Economic Capital (EC)

-model as well as its Regulatory Capital (RC) position.
+The ORSA process makes a forward looking assessment of the overall solvency needs of the Company considering its internal Economic Capital (EC) model as well as its Regulatory Capital (RC) position.
 In making the assessment it has regard to the Company's business plan, its overall strategic plan and the Company's own view of the key risks it is facing, both now and in the future together with the controls / risk mitigations against these risks.

-The 2019 ORSA report was approved by the Board at the Board meeting in the fourth quarter of 2019 and submitted to MAS thereafter.
+The 2020 ORSA report was approved by the Board at the Q4 2020 Board meeting and submitted to MAS in the fourth guarter of 2020.